edefalque/signalk-stripcharts/README.md

 ```
 By default, the chart is refreshed every avgInterval (provided that some new data has come); refreshing can be made slower with the intervalsPerRefresh property in order to spare some processing.

-Related chart specifications objects are grouped into a set.
+Related chart specification objects are grouped into a set.

 When the application is started as an url, the following "query" parameters must be provided:
 - the address and port of the Signal K server (default to the address & port the page is loaded from)